rabbitmq/rabbitmq-website/site/configure.md

       <a href="#customise-environment">Environment Variables</a>
     </td>
     <td>
-      define <a href="./cli.html#node-names">node name</a>, file and directory locations, runtime flags taken from the shell, or set in the environment configuration file, <code>rabbitmq-env.conf</code> (Linux, MacOS, BSD) and <code>rabbitmq-env-conf.bat</code> (Windows)
+      Used to define <a href="./cli.html#node-names">node name</a>, file and directory locations, runtime flags taken from the shell, or set in the environment configuration file, <code>rabbitmq-env.conf</code> (Linux, MacOS, BSD) and <code>rabbitmq-env-conf.bat</code> (Windows)
     </td>